 New Humber College program to prepare learners for advanced manufacturing jobs

-January 24, 2022 by Bridget Yard, Humber College/Manufacturing AUTOMATION
+By Bridget Yard, Humber College/Manufacturing AUTOMATION

 Humber College is introducing a micro-credentials course, funded by the Ontario government, that will equip workers with the advanced manufacturing skills required to get hired in the industry quickly and grow.

 A new, provincially funded micro-credentials course at Humber will equip workers with the advanced manufacturing skills necessary to get hired and progress in the industry – quickly.
 The funding provided by the Ontario government enables learners to apply for OSAP.

 The RapidSkills, Advanced Manufacturing Micro-credentials program is for people who are unemployed, underemployed or those who have prior credentials and need their skills officially recognized, like new Canadians.

 Those interested in this upskilling program will have the flexibility to study on their own time.

 - Mechatronics control systems

 - Electro pneumatics and hydraulics